 In October 2015, the first cohort of 10 Doctoral students got up and running in DREAM with their exciting and varied research topics.
 This cohort was also joined by a number of wider Doctoral studentships affiliated to DREAM.
-In October 2016, a further group of second cohort students joined DREAM, and now in 2017 we have added our third cohort of DREAM studentships.
-Finally, we have successfully interviewed and made offers for a further set of 7 studentships, making a total cohort of 37 researchers, plus affiliate positions – an extraordinary pool of research talent addressing the themes of DREAM.
+In October 2016, a further group of second cohort students joined DREAM, and in 2017, and now 2018, we have added our third and fourth cohorts of DREAM studentships.
+Finally, we have successfully interviewed and made offers for a further set of 9 NPIF studentships, making a total cohort of 39 researchers, plus affiliate positions – an extraordinary pool of research talent addressing the themes of DREAM.
 The research projects that DREAM supports are outlined below.

 Also presented are some video clips showing was it is like being a DREAM student.